 The figure below illustrates the domain name hierarchy.

-Root-level domains
+Root-level Domains

 The root-level domain is the starting point in the hierarchy.

-There are two types of top-level domains: original and country.
+Top-level domains: There are two types of top-level domains: original and country.
 The table below lists the original domain names and the types of organizations to which they are assigned.

 Zone